-If You Purchase Your Notes at a Premium to the Principal Amount, the Return on Your Investment Will Be Lower Than the Return on Notes Purchased at the Principal Amount and the Impact of Certain Key Terms of the Notes Will Be Negatively Affected
+If You Purchase Your Notes at a Premium to the Principal Amount, the Return on Your Investment Will Be Lower Than the Return on Notes Purchased at the Principal Amount

 The amount you will be paid for your notes on the stated maturity date will not be adjusted based on the price you pay for the notes.
 If you purchase notes at a price that differs from the principal amount of the notes, then the return on your investment in the notes held to the stated maturity date will differ from, and may be substantially less than, the return on notes purchased at the principal amount.
 If you purchase your notes at a premium to the principal amount and hold them to the stated maturity date the return on your investment in the notes will be lower than it would have been had you purchased the notes at the principal amount or a discount to the principal amount.
-In addition, the impact of the threshold level on the return on your investment will depend upon the price you pay for your notes relative to the principal amount.
-For example, if you purchase your notes at a premium to the principal amount, the threshold level, while still providing an increase in the return on the notes if the final index level is greater than or equal to the threshold level, will allow a greater percentage decrease in your investment in the notes than would have been the case for notes purchased at the principal amount or a discount to the principal amount.